generic-pers0n/Lines/README.md

 ### What is Lines?
 Lines is a basic calculator that calculates the slope, y-intercept, and equation for a linear graph.
 However, Lines can do many more things too.

+### What OSes does Lines work on?
-Lines only works UNIX and UNIX-like systems (Linux, macOS, FreeBSD, etc).
+Lines only works UNIX and UNIX-like systems (Linux, FreeBSD, etc).
 Also, Lines is 64-bit only.
+I do not plan to make a 32-bit version anytime soon.

+I don't provide any Windows binaries, so you'll need to compile those yourself.
+However, the Lines source code should be Windows compatible, although I'm not making any guarentee about that.

 ### Features
 * You can find a graph's equation, y-intercept, and slope using two coordinate points